 - 235,762 people live within three miles of the center of the business district at Harford Road and Ailsa Avenue.

 - The homeownership rate is 78% and homeowners stay for an average of 20 years.

 - Morgan State University is less than one mile away and has over 7,800 students and 1,740 faculty and staff members.

 - The Hamilton Street Festival attracts more than 5,000 visitors annually, and the Downhill Derby demonstrates the business district’s commitment to family-friendly activities.

-- Hundreds of people attend First Friday events at galleries, restaurants, performance spaces, and theatres; and the Tuesday Market draws 500 customers per week.
+- Hundreds of people attend First Friday events at galleries, restaurants, performance spaces, and theaters; and the Tuesday Market draws 500 customers per week.

 - Zeke’s Coffee, Baltimore’s beloved small batch coffee roastery, is headquartered here.

-- Hamilton-Lauraville is also at the center of Baltimore’s farm-to-table movement, with chefs and farmers at Clementine, Hamilton Bakery, Hamilton Crop Circle, Hamilton Tavern, and Maggie’s Farm leading the way.
+- Hamilton-Lauraville is also at the center of Baltimore’s farm-to-table movement, with chefs and farmers at Silver Queen Cafe’, The Batch Bake Shop, Hamilton Tavern, and Maggie’s Farm leading the way.